 However, many clients of mine express deep concern about carrying six figures of debt.
 They worry this burden might eventually come back to haunt them.
 You can cure this worry.

 Place these savings in a taxable mutual fund or brokerage account.
-Over time you'll build savings at a faster rate than inflation.
-Assume for a moment that the Public Service Loan Forgiveness repeal does happen.
-You'd be able to cash in the savings and start paying down the debt aggressively.
+Over time, you'll build savings at a faster rate than inflation.
+Assume for a moment that a Public Service Loan Forgiveness repeal does happen — you'd be able to cash in the savings and start paying down the debt aggressively.

 28. Choose a low-cost index fund provider to implement this side investment account.